delay/sveltekit-auth-starter/README.md

 ## /server

 **email-send.ts** — this handles our email sending with AWS SES.
 It only runs server side to keep your credentials hidden.
+It also allows you to use SMTP settings in case you are not using AWS through nodemailer.

 **lucia.ts**- this initializes the lucia-auth package for handling our auth functions.
 It also holds the extra custom fields we added to the user.